pdicerbo/P1.1/D8-assignment/README.rst

 - **make** will produce the executable **first_task.x** and **second_task.x** that satisfies the respective task.
 - **make c_call_fortran** will produce the *first_task.x* executable and run it.
 - **make fortran_call_c** will produce the *second_task.x* executable and run it.
-- **make info** print info about libraries needed for running the executables.
+- **make info** will print informations about libraries needed for running the executables.
 - **make clean** will erase both executable and object files